shivendra-agarwal/predict-price-of-the-car-using-regression/README.md

 - RMSE value for test from Random Forest = 0.494316830858078

 #### Random forest perfoms better in the 2nd case.
 Linear performs better in the 1st case.
-#### Thank you NPTEL and Prof. Rengaswamy and teaching assistants of course Python for Data Science.
+#### Thank you NPTEL and Prof. Rengaswamy and teaching assistants from IIT - Madras of course Python for Data Science.